Requiem (Berlioz)

 The Grande Messe des morts (or Requiem), Op.
 5, by Hector Berlioz was composed in 1837.
-The Grande Messe des Morts is one of Berlioz's best-known works, with a tremendous orchestration of woodwind and brass instruments, including four antiphonal offstage brass ensembles.
+The Grande Messe des Morts is one of Berlioz's best-known works, with a tremendous orchestration of woodwind and brass instruments, including four antiphonal off-stage brass ensembles.
 The work derives its text from the traditional Latin Requiem Mass.
 It has a duration of approximately ninety minutes, although there are faster recordings of under seventy-five minutes.